Identification Cards in KentuckyPage Overview

 Child Identification Card

 Per the Kentucky Child ID Program, children under 15 years old who are U.S. citizens or permanent residents can apply for a child photo identification card.

 To obtain a photo ID for your child, simply go to your local Circuit Court Clerk's office with the child's birth certificate and Social Security card.
 A parent or legal guardian must sign for the ID.
 There is a $4 fee and the ID will be valid for 4 years.

-The card will be much like a regular ID card, but will not show the child's signature or address.
+The card will be much like a regular identification card, but will not show the child's signature or address.
 The omission of the address will protect the child in case the card is lost or stolen.

 Non-U.S. Citizen Identification Card

-Non-U.S. citizens applying for an ID card will need to show the same documents and identification as if they were applying for a driver license.
+Non-U.S. citizens applying for a Kentucky ID card will need to show the same documents and identification as if they were applying for a driver license.

 Visit Kentucky's Transportation Cabinet Division of Driver Licensing non U.S. citizens information page for further details regarding required documents, expiration dates, and school compliance forms.

 Kentucky ID cards are valid for a period of 4 years.
 Renewals must be processed in person at your local Kentucky Transportation Cabinet Division of Driver Licensing office.

 If you're already in Kentucky's database, just visit your local licensing office and ask for a duplicate ID card.
 You'll need to provide proof of identity with a birth certificate or Social Security card, and proof of Kentucky residency.Other Topics in This Section